 The Bryan, Texas, cabinet worker prayed to God that she would make it through the mass shooter’s rage.
-She had gone to work that early April morning, as she did every morning, expecting another day of putting together cabinets on the assembly line — and certainly not one where she’d be hiding from a 27-year-old co-worker who shot and killed one person and injured six at the Texas cabinet-making company, including a state trooper.
+She had gone to work that early April morning, as she did every day, expecting another day of putting together cabinets on the assembly line — and certainly not one where she’d be hiding from a 27-year-old co-worker who shot and killed one person and injured six at the Texas cabinet-making company, including a state trooper.

 “You never know with these people, you know?” the cabinet worker told an ABC 13 reporter shortly after the early April mass shooting.
 “I remember El Paso, I remember Virginia and all these shootings going on everywhere.
 And you never know.”

 Sadly, you don’t ever know.
 It has become an all too familiar reality for all of us.
 Mass shootings can happen anywhere and have happened in places once considered safe.
 Schools have been holding mass shooting drills since the late 1990s when two kids in trench coats appeared at a high school in Littleton, Colorado, and gunned down 13 people and wounded 20 others.
 And from Walmart to churches, spas, bars, clubs, concerts, post offices and movie theaters, mass shooters have infiltrated almost every public venue and all aspects of our lives.

 Even the COVID-19 global pandemic couldn’t slow them down.
 The U.S. saw 611 mass shootings in 2020, according to the Gun Violence Archive.
 And with COVID-19 restrictions lifting as more folks get vaccinated, 2021 has already seen 240 mass shootings in the U.S., 19 of those in Texas.